arnabadak/Generate-Random-Password-JS/README.md

 # Function-to-generate-random-password-for-a-specific-length-and-input-id

-This is Javascript Function to Generate Random Password.
+This is a Javascript Function to Generate Random Password.

 Use Syntax -